-Grade: B, it works for small scratches, but not deeper abrasions
+Grade: B – Works for small scrapes, but not deeper cuts.

 Car Polishing Products

 If a product can get scratches out of the body of your car, then logic clearly dictates that it can fix up your phone screen, right?
 Even though it’s a different material, you might be surprised how well car polish can work!

 Depending on how deep the scratches are, this method is actually pretty effective.
 Products like Turtle Wax, Meguiar’s Mirror Glaze Swirl Remover, 3M Scratch Remover, and more can all help get rid of fine cuts on your phone screen.
 Just follow the instructions on your chosen product and imagine you’re buffing out the scratch your high school-ex left when they keyed your first car.
 (That’s not just us, right?
 Um, right?)

 Grade: B – Handles surface nicks nicely, but deeper cuts can vary.

 Another common fix touted all over the Internet is to use silver polish for your phone.
 I know what you’re thinking: If it can work wonders on my Nana’s heirloom silver, it’s obviously good enough for cell phone screen scratches.
 Right?

 Wrong.
 Dead wrong.
 While products like Silvo, Brasso, or Weiman silver polish can get tarnished metal shining like new again, it can do a number on your device.
 Not only is the method not proven to work, but it can also damage the coating on your screen, making the matter much worse.
 In this particular case, all that glitters is not silver.